 As set out below, the Information gathered by the AESO as part of its monitoring will also assist the enforcement work of the MSA.
-Accordingly, the MSA will avoid duplication of that Information gathering (the MSA may, however, seek additional Information later where that is deemed necessary in respect of the matters at issue).
+Accordingly, the MSA will avoid duplication of that Information gathering (the MSA may, however, seek additional Information where that is deemed necessary in respect of the matters at issue).
 The AESO and the MSA will also coordinate their contact with the market participant in relation to a particular ISO rules issue identified by the AESO through its monitoring, such that the market participant will generally deal with only one agency at a time.

 The market participant will, in this coordinated process, be given a reasonable opportunity to know what is at issue regarding their conduct and to provide relevant factual Information as well as their views regarding the issue.
-The market participant will also be able to know where they are in the process.